Please note that Peter Slingsby publishes the only maps endorsed by the TMNP. Where can I find these maps?

 - Table Mountain Cableway Tariffs and Operating Times

-Due to operational constraints, the Silvermine Gate 2 parking area will now be open for entry at 08:00 throughout the year.
-The closing times for this access point remain unchanged (19:00 from October to end of March and 18:00 from April to end of September).
-Gate opening times for Gate 1 will remain unchanged.
-For the other open access points to these Silvermine trails (6 access points), entry is still permitted from sunrise, exit by sunset.
-Enquiries: 021 789 2460 / 021 789 2457
+Due to operational constraints, the Silvermine Gate 2 parking area will be open for entry at 08:00 and close at 18:00 throughout the year.
+Gate 1 opening times will remain unchanged.
+The alternate access points to the Silvermine trails (six access points), permit entry from sunrise and exit by sunset.
+Enquiries: 021 789 2460 / 021 789 2457.

 Located in the central section of the Table Mountain National Park (TMNP) Silvermine offers some of the best hikes in the Park with beautiful fynbos landscapes.
 There is plenty to take in, in and around Silvermine – a short and wheelchair-friendly boardwalk around the dam, a beautifully therapeutic river walk, a light walk to the Silvermine waterfall, bird spotting, picnics, dog walking and mountain biking, to name but a few.